sagemath/git-developer-guide/developer/trac.rst

   patches, a bundle can still be better than patches.
 One alternative to bundles is to use Mercurial queues to flatten the history.
 That might or might not be desirable.
-See :ref:`chapter-walk-through` for further information on using Mercurial queues to produce/manage patches.
+See :ref:`chapter-walk-through-old` for further information on using Mercurial queues to produce/manage patches.